Artist project (image, text and sound). 2021 – ongoing

 Self-directed work with collaborator Roisner

 Set in motion by artists Choules+Roisner, REGOLITHIC uses fragments containing image, sound and text to explore the material fields of geological and geopolitical territories.
-The larger work constructs an environment in which to think about the precarity, resilience and momentum held in material transformation.
+The project constructs an environment in which to think about the precarity, resilience and momentum held in material transformation.
+The commentary addresses wealth inequality, economic governance, ecological degradation, environmental pollution and political engineering.

 REGOLITHIC (in a literal sense ‘rug of stone’) is to remember the Earth is covered in loose material – the thin layer on which we build our lives.
 It is also to remember that humans in the form of corporations and industries contribute a destabilising effect across the world through extraction activities, whether mining minerals or mining data.
 Using ideas of fragmentation the REGOLITHIC compositions are an ongoing meditation on cause and effect – opening a poetic space for discourse and visual listening, also a time for moving together.

-Two REGOLITHIC ‘preludes’ (launching November 2021) serve as introductory movements to a concept album due for slow release in 2022.
+Two REGOLITHIC ‘preludes’ (launched January 2022) serve as introductory movements to a concept album due for slow release in 2022.

 Cummulative studio project